sk91/python-test/readme.md

 ======

 You mast use the program with a command client|server
-Example: `./stratoscale server 120.0.0.1 8888`
+Example: `python ./stratoscale server 120.0.0.1 8888`

 ## Commands:

 ### client
 Starts client.
-Usage: `./stratoscale client ip port`.
+Usage: `python ./stratoscale client ip port`.
 While running client in an interactive mode (not a deamon)  type `time` to see the current master time.
 ### server
 Starts server.
-Usage: `./stratoscale server [ip] [port]`
+Usage: `python ./stratoscale server [ip] [port]`
 Defaults: ip = 0.0.0.0 , port = 8888